Have I Got News For You - HIGNFY - can quite rightly be described as British television's most successful comedy panel show.

 HIGNFY ran for 19 series on BBC Two before moving to BBC One in 2000.
 Throughout the BBC Two run, Deayton and Hislop appeared in every episode.
 Merton appeared in almost all the episodes, but during the 11th series in 1996 he took a break (during which the other side was composed of two guests, with Eddie Izzard appearing the most frequently).

 When the series graduated to BBC One, there was some fear that the move to a more mainstream channel would result in a change of the show's content and a "dumbing down".
-Deayton made reference to this at the start of the first BBC One show, saying that the content would not be affected, after which a parade of Tiller Girls danced onto the set and Deayton continued: "Good evening, I'm Carol Smillie."
+Deayton made reference to this at the start of the first BBC One show, saying that the content would not be affected, after which a parade of Tiller Girls danced onto the set and Deayton continued:

 It was during 2002 that the most notable moments in the show's history occured.
 The News of the World reported that Angus Deayton had an adulterous affair with a prostitute and had taken illegal drugs.
 Not surprisingly, Deayton was the victim of just about every joke in the episode that followed.
 Hislop even brought a copy of the newspaper with him, which he began reading.
 Merton meanwhile had gone to the trouble of having the front page of the paper printed on a t-shirt.

 Deayton survived the series, but further allegations were printed later and, after much discussion between the BBC and Hat Trick Productions, he was sacked on the 22nd October 2002 - days before the third episode of the 29th series.
-In a statement at the time, a spokesman for the BBC explained the reasoning behind the sacking as follows: "It is felt by all concerned that continuing stories in the media about Angus's private life have made him the subject of headlines rather than a commentator on them.
-This has made his position as host of the topical news quiz untenable."
+In a statement at the time, a spokesman for the BBC explained the reasoning behind the sacking as follows:

 Since Deayton's departure, each episode has been presented by a guest presenter.
 The first was Merton, mainly because there was too little time to find someone else.
 Alexander Armstrong, Jo Brand, Jack Dee, Jeremy Clarkson and Kirsty Young are amongst the most regular guest presenters, but perhaps the most memorable hosts have been Brian Blessed, and Conservative politician Boris Johnson.
 Audiences loved Boris's bumbling appearances on the show, which are often credited by some with a rise in his popularity and eventual election to the office of Mayor of London for two terms (2008 - 2012, and 2012 - 2016).